Othryades/BUYME_laravel/readme.md

 # BUYME test

-This Todo list is built with Ember js for frontend and Laravel 4.2 for backend.
+This Todo list is built with Ember js for frontend and Laravel 4 for backend.

 ## Features

-* Create task.
+* Show task stored in db.
 * Delete task
 * Update task.